AlenaKB/Supervised_Machine_Learning/README.md

-# supervised_ml
-## credit risk analysis
+# credit risk analysis

-Objective: build and evaluate several machine learning models to assess credit risk
+## Project Objective:
+Use imbalanced-learn and scikit-learn libraries to build and evaluate models, and make a recommendation on whether they should be used to predict credit risk.
+The main objective is to address the class imbalance and the ways it can be solved, since binary classification is becoming such a popular application for supervised machine learning.
+By applyng several oversampling techniques and ensemble learners, I tried to solve this problem.

+### Methods Used:
+- Machine Learning
+- Predictive Modeling
+- Descriptive and Inferential Statistics

+### Technologies:
+- Python 3.0
+- scikit-learn library
+- imbalanced-learn library

+## Project Description

 1. credit_risk_resampling
 I explored 5 different methods for dealing with imbalanced datasets: